 To add to that, two other cases did not show overt CVD upon long-term follow-up in Domino liver transplant from FH patients, despite increased postoperative cholesterol levels.
-The first was in 2001, which was about a 46-year-old patient with Hepatocellular Carcinoma (HCC) and Hepatitis B virus (HBV) related cirrhosis who received a liver transplant from a 25-year-old patient with homozygous familiar hypercholesterolemia (HoFH).
-7 years post-transplant, the patient had elevated total cholesterol levels (8.8 mmol/L) which was not accompanied by any apparent signs of ischemic heart disease [9].
-Another case in 2007 was about a 60 year-old with HCC and HBV related cirrhosis, transplanted from a 17-year-old patient with HoFH.
-The followup for the first 10 months of the recipient was free of overt CVD with total cholesterol levels of 7.8 mmol/L [10].
-Of note, in these cases no angiogram or imaging studies were done to document the absence of occult coronary artery disease.
-In these cases, it is not possible to role out coronary artery disease.
-The short-term follow-up in most of these cases, and the lack of controls limits our ability to conclude that there was no increase in cardiovascular risk.
+The first was in 2001, which was about a 46-year-old patient with hepatocellular carcinoma (HCC) and hepatitis B virus (HBV)-related cirrhosis who received a liver transplant from a 25-year-old patient with homozygous familial hypercholesterolemia (HoFH).
+Seven years post-transplant, the patient had elevated TC levels (8.8 mmol/L) which were not accompanied by any apparent signs of ischemic heart disease [9].
+Another case in 2007 was about a 60-year-old with HCC and HBV-related cirrhosis, transplanted from a 17-yearold patient with HoFH.
+The follow-up for the first 10 months of the recipient was free of overt CVD with TC levels of 7.8 mmol/L [10].
+Of note, in these cases, no angiogram or imaging studies were done to document the absence of occult coronary artery disease.
+In these cases, it is not possible to rule out coronary artery disease.
+The short-term follow-up in most of these cases, and the lack of controls limit our ability to conclude that there was no increase in cardiovascular risk.
 In addition, statins were initiated which are known to reduce cardiovascular events [11].
-Our patient had mild atherosclerosis and diabetes both risk factors for future development of coronary artery disease, yet the early development of myocardial infarction with a high atherosclerotic burden, strongly disfavors the notion of transplanting patients with this mutation.
-It is certainly interesting that although the donor was born with this mutation, at the time where she donated her liver she did not suffer from apparent coronary artery disease, while the recipient developed a MI in less than a year following transplantation.
+Our patient had mild atherosclerosis and diabetes both risk factors for future development of coronary artery disease, yet the early development of MI with a high atherosclerotic burden strongly disfavors the notion of transplanting patients with this mutation.
+It is certainly interesting that although the donor was born with this mutation, at the time when she donated her liver she did not suffer from apparent coronary artery disease, while the recipient developed a MI in less than a year following transplantation.
 Therefore, unrecognized donor transmission of FH may contribute to an increased risk of CVD in recipients.
-Larger cohorts, with a design to elucidate coronary artery disease and ideally randomized controlled trials are needed to better understand the true cardiovascular risks associated with these procedures in this patient population
+Larger cohorts, with a design to elucidate coronary artery disease, and ideally randomized controlled trials are needed to better understand the true cardiovascular risks associated with these procedures in this patient population